Professor Cullen Lecture Notes

 DEALLOCATION is the releasing of previously allocated virtual storage.

-A Constructor causes class "instantiation".
 Instantiation is an allocation of storage into which variables and program code are loaded at a unique location in virtual memory to support an instance (a copy) of that program.
-The Constructor is called to request the building of the instance.
-The Constructor returns as its output an reference to the program and gives the calling program addressability to the instance.
-The operating system or Java Virtual Machine services the request for construction.
+The instance is called an object.

 A Destructor causes Object de-allocation of storage that represents variables and program code caused from some prior class instantiation that created the object.
-Destructors are not used in JAVA.
+Destructors are not explicitly used in JAVA.

-Queues
+Simple Queues

-A QUEUE is a linear list or array with the constraint that all insertions are made at one end of the list, and all deletions are made from the other end.
+A QUEUE is a linear list (if linked members) or an array (if contiguous members) with the characteristics that all insertions are made at one end of the list, and all deletions are made from the other end.
 Data is processed First-In-First-Out (FIFO).
-Like a stack, a queue can be thought of as an array with certain constraints placed upon access to its member elements.

 Placing an item into a queue is called "insertion", which is done at the end of the queue called "tail".